Skip to content

 Bad actors rarely break the device.
 They break you.
 Impersonation scam emails, spoofed support chats, and fake websites exist to trick you into typing your seed somewhere it should never go.
 They’re not incidenting cryptography — they’re incidenting a moment of panic.
 A convincing message, a fabricated emergency, and your words are in someone else’s hands.

 There’s also the “wrench incident” — plain physical coercion.
 If a thief knows you hold significant crypto, they can force you to open it.
 The defence is a decoy: a wallet holding a small fraction of your funds that you can surrender under pressure, while your real holdings stay invisible behind a passphrase only you know.
+Be realistic about its limits, though — the decoy has to hold a balance a coercer will find plausible, and someone who already knows passphrases exist may simply keep demanding.
+Plausible deniability buys you an exit, not immunity; the stronger protection is that few people know you hold anything at all.

 The quieter misuse is psychological.
 True ownership feels heavy, so people stay on exchanges, telling themselves a login is the same as possession.
 It isn’t — and the gap between “access to an account” and “control of a key” is exactly where wealth gets lost.